 This fresh-smelling, natural grooming spray eliminates that stinky-dog aroma, naturally conditions and brightens the coat, and helps to detangle and prevent matting.

-The unique formula combines extracts of aloe vera, lemongrass and spearmint which are conditioning, freshening and also naturally repel blood seeking parasites such as fleas/ticks/mosquitoes.
+The unique formula combines extracts of aloe vera, lemongrass and spearmint which are conditioning, freshening and soothing for many uses.

 Weightless, natural botanicals detangle without heaviness while promoting healthy, silky coat shine and reducing hair breakage.

 Complementing our Dermagic Skin Rescue shampoo bar, as well as our Dermagic Skin Rescue Lotion, just spray on and brush dry, combing out dirt and debris as needed.
 Great for muddy paws too!

 Use daily for dogs that like to play outside, or as often as needed to keep your pet fresh.

 Yeast (Malassezia dermatitis) is often the cause of the “corn chip” smell associated with dogs.Yeast is a fungus, and it is always present on pets as part of the normal flora of the body, both internally and externally.
 As long as the body is in balance, all is well.
 However, when the immune system becomes imbalanced, due to poor quality food, use of pesticides, flea/tick/heartworm treatments, over-vaccinating, or when the dog is given antibiotics, or is shaved, or scratches himself, yeast can invade the skin and go underground where it thrives in the hair follicles and throughout the body.